KarthikeyanDurai24/habit_tracker/Markdown.md

 # User Stories Documentation

-This document outlines user stories for different screens and features of the application.
-These user stories help define functional requirements from the user’s perspective.
+This document describes the user stories for the application, outlining core features and expected user interactions.
+The stories are written from the user’s perspective to clearly define functional requirements and user goals.

 ---

-## Exercise 3: User Stories for Login and Registration Screen
+## Home Screen User Stories

-### Application Registration
+### View Progress Overview
 **User Story:**
-As a user, I want to register an account by entering my username, email, and password so that I can create a new account and access the application.

-**Acceptance Criteria:**
-- The user must enter a username, email, and password.
-- Clicking the **Sign Up** button registers the user.
-- User details are stored locally for future sessions.

----

-### Application Login
-**User Story:**
-As a user, I want to log in using my email and password so that I can access my account securely.

-**Acceptance Criteria:**
-- The user must enter a valid email and password.
-- Clicking the **Login** button authenticates the user.
-- Successful login navigates the user to the home screen.

----

-### Error Feedback on Signup and Login
-**User Story:**
-As a user, I want to receive clear error messages when I enter invalid or missing details so that I know how to fix the issue.

-**Acceptance Criteria:**
-- An error message appears if fields are empty.
-- An error message appears for incorrect login credentials.

----

-### Store User Data
-**User Story:**
-As a user, I want my login and registration data to be stored locally so that my information persists across app sessions.

-**Acceptance Criteria:**
-- User data is saved using local storage.
-- Stored data is retrieved when the app restarts.

----

-## Exercise 4: User Stories for Home Screen

-### View Data Overview
-**User Story:**
-As a user, I want to see an overview of my activity on the home screen so that I can track my progress at a glance.
+As a user, I want to view an overview of my data on the home screen so that I can monitor my progress at a glance.

 **Example:**
-A fitness app displays steps walked, calories burned, and water intake.
+A fitness app displays steps walked, calories burned, and water intake on the home screen.

-**Why:**
+**Purpose:**
-Helps users stay motivated by instantly viewing progress.
+Helps users stay motivated by immediately showing their progress.

 ---

 ### Introductory Guide for New Users
 **User Story:**
-As a new user, I want to see a brief introduction or guide on the home screen so that I can understand how to use the app.
+As a new user, I want to see a quick introductory guide on the home screen so that I can learn how to use the app.

 **Example:**
-A recipe app shows a carousel explaining key features.
+A recipe app displays a carousel of tips explaining key features.

-**Why:**
-Ensures users quickly learn essential functionality.
+**Purpose:**
+Ensures new users understand the main functionality quickly.

 ---

-### Quick Access to Features
+### Quick Access to Key Features
 **User Story:**
-As a user, I want shortcuts to frequently used features on the home screen so that I can navigate efficiently.
+As a user, I want to access my most-used features from the home screen so that I can navigate the app efficiently.

 **Example:**
-An e-commerce app provides shortcuts for orders and saved items.
+An e-commerce app shows shortcuts to commonly used actions like tracking orders or browsing categories.

-**Why:**
-Reduces navigation time and improves usability.
+**Purpose:**
+Improves user experience by reducing unnecessary navigation.

 ---

-## Exercise 5: User Stories for Detail Screen
+## Detail Screen User Stories

 ### View Detailed Information
 **User Story:**
 As a user, I want to view detailed information about a selected item so that I can make informed decisions.

 **Example:**
-An e-commerce app shows product images, reviews, and pricing.
+An e-commerce app displays product images, specifications, reviews, and pricing.

-**Why:**
+**Purpose:**
-Helps users evaluate options before taking action.
+Allows users to evaluate options before taking action.

 ---

-### Perform Actions on Items
+### Save and Share Content
 **User Story:**
-As a user, I want to save or share items from the detail screen so that I can access or share content easily.
+As a user, I want to save or share content from the detail screen so that I can revisit or share useful information.

 **Example:**
-A recipe app allows saving and sharing recipes.
+A recipe app allows users to save recipes or share them on social media.

-**Why:**
+**Purpose:**
 Encourages interaction and content sharing.

 ---

-### View Related Items
+### Discover Related Content
 **User Story:**
-As a user, I want to see related items on the detail screen so that I can explore similar options.
+As a user, I want to view related items on the detail screen so that I can explore additional options.

 **Example:**
-A travel app shows nearby hotels and attractions.
+A travel app displays nearby attractions and similar accommodations.

-**Why:**
-Enhances discovery and engagement.
+**Purpose:**
+Enhances engagement through relevant suggestions.

 ---

-## Exercise 6: User Stories for Persistent Data
+## Data Persistence User Stories

-### Persist Login State
+### Persistent Login State
 **User Story:**
-As a user, I want my login state to persist across sessions so that I do not need to log in repeatedly.
+As a user, I want my login state to persist across app sessions so that I do not need to sign in every time.

 **Example:**
-A banking app stays logged in unless the user logs out.
+A banking app remains logged in until the user logs out manually.

-**Why:**
+**Purpose:**
-Improves convenience and user experience.
+Provides convenience and a seamless user experience.

 ---

 ### Save User Preferences
 **User Story:**
-As a user, I want my preferences such as dark mode to be saved so that the app remembers my settings.
+As a user, I want my preferences, such as dark mode, to be saved so that the app remembers my settings.

 **Example:**
-A news app remembers font size and language.
+A news app remembers language and font size preferences.

-**Why:**
+**Purpose:**
-Improves accessibility and satisfaction.
+Improves accessibility and personalization.

 ---

-### Persist User Activity Logs
+### Persist Activity Data
 **User Story:**
-As an admin, I want user activity data to persist so that I can analyze trends over time.
+As an administrator, I want user activity data to persist so that trends and performance can be analyzed over time.

 **Example:**
-An educational app stores quiz scores for progress tracking.
+An educational app stores quiz results for progress analysis.

-**Why:**
+**Purpose:**
-Supports long-term analysis and reporting.
+Supports long-term insights and reporting.

 ---

-## Exercise 7: User Stories for External API Integration
+## External API Integration User Stories

-### Real-Time Weather Updates
+### Real-Time Weather Information
 **User Story:**
-As a user, I want to see real-time weather information so that I can plan my activities accordingly.
+As a user, I want to view real-time weather updates so that I can plan my daily activities effectively.

 **Example:**
-A fitness app displays weather conditions.
+A fitness app displays weather conditions to help users decide between indoor and outdoor activities.

-**Why:**
+**Purpose:**
-Adds real-time value to the app.
+Adds real-time value to the application.

 ---

-### Currency Conversion
+### Live Currency Conversion
 **User Story:**
-As a user, I want to view live currency conversion rates so that I can make informed purchase decisions.
+As a user, I want to see live currency conversion rates when making purchases so that I can make informed financial decisions.

 **Example:**
-An e-commerce app shows prices in local currency.
+An e-commerce app shows prices in the user’s local currency.

-**Why:**
-Improves clarity and personalization.
+**Purpose:**
+Creates a personalized and transparent experience.

 ---

-### Nearby Locations Using Maps
+### Location-Based Services
 **User Story:**
-As a user, I want to see nearby restaurants on a map so that I can choose a location conveniently.
+As a user, I want to view nearby locations on a map so that I can make convenient choices.

 **Example:**
-A food delivery app uses Google Maps.
+A food delivery app displays nearby restaurants using a map service.

-**Why:**
+**Purpose:**
-Enhances navigation and usability.
+Enhances navigation and decision-making.

 ---

-## Exercise 8: User Stories for Settings Menu
+## Settings Menu User Stories

-### Access Settings Menu
+### Access Settings Anywhere
 **User Story:**
-As a user, I want to access the settings menu from any screen so that I can change preferences easily.
+As a user, I want to access the settings menu from any screen so that I can adjust preferences at any time.

 **Example:**
-A settings icon available on all screens.
+A settings icon available across the application.

-**Why:**
+**Purpose:**
-Improves accessibility.
+Improves accessibility and usability.

 ---

-### Categorized Settings
+### Organized Settings Categories
 **User Story:**
-As a user, I want settings organized into categories so that I can find options quickly.
+As a user, I want settings to be organized into categories so that I can find options quickly.

 **Example:**
-Settings grouped into Profile, Notifications, and Security.
+Categories such as Profile, Notifications, and Privacy.

-**Why:**
+**Purpose:**
-Reduces confusion and effort.
+Reduces effort and improves navigation.

 ---

 ### Admin-Controlled Settings
 **User Story:**
-As an admin, I want to control certain settings so that security and compliance are maintained.
+As an administrator, I want to control access to certain settings so that security and compliance are maintained.

 **Example:**
-Restricting access to sensitive options.
+Restricting access to sensitive configuration options.

-**Why:**
+**Purpose:**
-Ensures policy compliance.
+Ensures system integrity and policy adherence.

 ---

-## Exercise 9: User Stories for Settings Screen
+## Settings Screen User Stories

 ### Enable Dark Mode
 **User Story:**
-As a user, I want to enable dark mode so that I can reduce eye strain.
+As a user, I want to enable dark mode so that I can reduce eye strain, especially in low-light environments.

 **Example:**
-A toggle in appearance settings.
+A toggle under appearance settings.

-**Why:**
+**Purpose:**
 Improves comfort and accessibility.

 ---

-### Notification Preferences
+### Customize Notifications
 **User Story:**
-As a user, I want to customize notification preferences so that I receive only relevant alerts.
+As a user, I want to customize notification preferences so that I only receive alerts relevant to me.

 **Example:**
-Choosing specific news categories.
+Selecting specific notification categories.

-**Why:**
+**Purpose:**
-Prevents notification overload.
+Prevents unnecessary interruptions.

 ---